ResearchComputingServices/parallel-computing/_episodes/02-speedup-limitations.md

 ![Pseudocode Speedup Limit](../fig/speedup.svg)

-So on 2 processors, the parallel program should take 46 seconds.
-On 10 processors, 22 seconds.
-If it were possible to keep on going, on one thousand processors, 16 seconds.
-On one million processors, still around 16 seconds.
+So on 2 processors, the parallel program should take 46 minutes.
+On 10 processors, 22 minutes.
+If it were possible to keep on going, on one thousand processors, 16 minutes.
+On one million processors, still around 16 minutes.

 As this graph demonstrates, there are only so many processors that would be worth assigning to a particular program, as there are diminishing returns with larger numbers of processors.